szepeviktor/debian-server-tools/CV.md

 You could give me feature (theme, plugin, UI) development jobs, but that is outside my daily routine.
 Support videos are favourites of mine: https://www.youtube.com/user/szepeviktor (*there are English videos*)

-I hope I'll fit in your picture: viktor@szepe.net
+I hope I'll fit into your picture: viktor@szepe.net

 ## CV in English